Knowledge graphSettings

 Binary framing and multiplexing

-OSI mapping: Same L7 semantics, more efficient transport on top of TCP.
+OSI mapping: The same application semantics with more efficient transport over TCP.

 • Header compression with HPACK